yaymukund/grunt-ember-handlebars/README.md

 # grunt-ember-handlebars

-Precompile ember templates in grunt using only headless-ember.js and ember.js.
+Precompile ember templates in grunt using only ember-template-compiler.js.

+### Updating from 0.3.x to 0.4.0

+You need handlebars-1.0-rc.3 and ember-1.0.0-rc.1.
+That's all!

-### Updating from 0.2.x
+### Updating from 0.2.x to 0.3.0

 This task now uses the same interface as the excellent [grunt-contrib-handlebars task][grunt_contrib_handlebars].
 Thank you Tim Branyen and maintainers of [grunt-contrib-handlebars][grunt_contrib_handlebars]!

 [grunt_contrib_handlebars]: https://github.com/gruntjs/grunt-contrib-handlebars

-### Updating from 0.1.x
+### Updating from 0.1.x to 0.2.0

 This task now depends on grunt 0.4.x.
 Please see the [grunt 0.3 to 0.4 migration guide][migration_guide] for more details.